joaocunha/vunit/README.md

     </script>
 </head>
 ```
-2. Add the generated classes to your HTML elements:
+**Second:** Add the generated classes to your HTML elements:
 ```html
 <h1 class="vw_font-size15">This title font-size is 15% of the viewport width.</h1>
 <p class="vh_height50">This p's height is 50% of the viewport height.</p>
 <p class="vmin_margin-top5">This p has some margin-top.<p>
 ```
+You're done!

 ## Pro tips
 - **Load vUnit on the `<head>`** tag to avoid FOUC.